Ashipa41/MS-Excel-Store-Project-Dashboard-/README.md

 5. **Top Customers by Sales:** Identify the top 10 customers generating the highest revenue.
 6. **Sales by State:** Perform a geographic analysis to identify the top 10 states.

-## Key Insights from the Sore Data 2024:
-**Overall Sales Performance:**
-Total Sales (£ 2,261,536.78)
-The average sale per transaction is £ 230.77, with the min = £0.44 and max = £22,638.48.

-**Sales By Years:**
-Year 2018 is the most profitable year with a sale of £ 722,052.
-From the previous year’s 2015 – 2018 the number of sales increases.

-**Sales By Months:**
-Sales by months shown in the chart, consists of the combination of the years and month but for independent year the sales usually become profitable  from August – December.

-**Sales By Segment:**
-Consumer with a sale of (51% = £1,148,060.53) followed by Corporate (30% = £688,494.07) and Home office (19% = £424,982.18).

-**Sales by Region:**
-The West region is the top performer with (31% = £710,219.68) in sales.
-The East region follows closely with (30% =  £ 669,518.73), while Central (22% = £492,646.91) and South (17% = £389,151.46 ) respectively.

-**Sales by Product Category:**
-Technology leads in sales with a total of (37% = $827,455.87).
-Furniture follows with (32% =  $728,658.58), and Office Supplies generated (31% = $705,422.33).

-**Top 10 Customers:**
-Sean Miller with a leading purchased of £25k and Tamara Chand £19k.
-While Raymond Buch and Tom Ashbrook with a purchased of £15k.
-Also, Adrian Barton, Ken Lonsdale and Sanjit Chand purchased of £14k.
-Hunter Lopez at £13k and Sanjit Engle with Christopher Conant with a purchased of £12k.

-**Top 10 States by Sales:**
-California leads significantly with £446,306.46 in sales.
-New York and Texas follow with £306,361.15 and £168,572.53, respectively.
-Washington and Pennsylvania  with sales of £135,206.85 and £116,276.65.
-Florida with sales of £88,436.53, while Illinois sales of £79,236.53, Michigan £76,136.07, Ohio £75,130.35 and Virginia £70,636.72.
+# Key Insights from the Store Data (2024)

+## Overall Sales Performance
+- **Total Sales**: £2,261,536.78
+- **Average Sale per Transaction**: £230.77
+- **Minimum Sale**: £0.44
+- **Maximum Sale**: £22,638.48

+The dataset highlights a diverse range of transaction values, with an average of £230.77, reflecting variability in purchase sizes.

+---

+## Sales by Year
+- The **most profitable year** was **2018**, with total sales of £722,052.
+- A consistent **year-over-year growth** was observed from **2015 to 2018**, indicating increasing customer engagement and sales momentum.

+---

+## Sales by Month
+- Sales trends reveal that **August to December** consistently generates higher revenue, suggesting strong performance during the second half of the year, possibly due to holiday seasons or promotional events.

+---

+## Sales by Segment
+- **Consumer Segment**: £1,148,060.53 (51% of total sales)
+- **Corporate Segment**: £688,494.07 (30% of total sales)
+- **Home Office Segment**: £424,982.18 (19% of total sales)

+The Consumer segment drives the majority of sales, with Corporate and Home Office segments contributing significantly but at lower levels.

+---

+## Sales by Region
+- **West Region**: £710,219.68 (31% of total sales)
+- **East Region**: £669,518.73 (30% of total sales)
+- **Central Region**: £492,646.91 (22% of total sales)
+- **South Region**: £389,151.46 (17% of total sales)

+The West region outperforms others, closely followed by the East.
+Central and South regions contribute moderately.

+---

+## Sales by Product Category
+- **Technology**: £827,455.87 (37% of total sales)
+- **Furniture**: £728,658.58 (32% of total sales)
+- **Office Supplies**: £705,422.33 (31% of total sales)

+Technology leads the product categories, with Furniture and Office Supplies contributing nearly equal shares.

+---

+## Top 10 Customers by Sales
+1. Sean Miller: £25,000
+2. Tamara Chand: £19,000
+3. Raymond Buch: £15,000
+4. Tom Ashbrook: £15,000
+5. Adrian Barton: £14,000
+6. Ken Lonsdale: £14,000
+7. Sanjit Chand: £14,000
+8. Hunter Lopez: £13,000
+9. Sanjit Engle: £12,000
+10. Christopher Conant: £12,000

+The top 10 customers collectively represent a significant portion of sales, underscoring the importance of high-value clientele.

+---

+## Top 10 States by Sales
+1. **California**: £446,306.46
+2. **New York**: £306,361.15
+3. **Texas**: £168,572.53
+4. **Washington**: £135,206.85
+5. **Pennsylvania**: £116,276.65
+6. **Florida**: £88,436.53
+7. **Illinois**: £79,236.53
+8. **Michigan**: £76,136.07
+9. **Ohio**: £75,130.35
+10. **Virginia**: £70,636.72

+California leads significantly in sales, followed by New York and Texas.
+The geographic analysis highlights key states driving revenue.

+---

+This format is ideal for a GitHub README file, ensuring clarity and professional presentation.
+Let me know if you'd like any further adjustments or additional sections.